gchudnov/mindthegap/doc/content/algorithms/index.md

 Group operation takes a collection of intervals `[a1, a2, ... an]` and merges all of the _adjacent_ or _intersecting_ ones (`ak = [min(ai-, aj-), max(ai+, aj+)]` if `merges(ai, aj)`), creating a new collection of intervals -- interval groups.

-There are two group-operations, that differs only in the resulting value:
+There are two group operations that differ only in the resulting value:

 - `Interval.group([a1, a2, ... an])` returns a collection of grouped intervals: `[g1, g2, ... gn]`.
 - `Interval.groupFind([a1, a2, ... an])` returns a collection of tuples, consisting of grouped intervals along with the indices of the intervals that were merged: `[(g1, {i, ... }), (g2, {j, ... }), ... (gn, {k, ... })]`.